dwnatwick/microsoft-cert-study-guides/az-900/ms-docs-links.md

-Links to Microsoft Docs content
+# Links to Microsoft Docs content for AZ-900 exam